-Nestled above the hustle and bustle of the Prakanong area, Grandpa City Garden features 100 square metres of productive green space, serving as a great little centre to learn more about (and try your hand at) urban gardening and other eco-friendly practices devised for the home.
+Nestled above the hustle and bustle of the Prakanong area, Grandpa City Garden (now known as Grandpa Urban Farm) features 100 square metres of productive green space, serving as a great little centre to learn more about (and try your hand at) urban gardening and other eco-friendly practices devised for the home.
 Developed and maintained by the Media Center for Development Foundation (MCDF), a non-profit environmental organisation, the garden has gained popularity among Bangkok residents, including children, youth and adults of all ages.

 “Everyone is welcome to come to learn about basic needs in the context of organic foods and natural household items.
 For example, you can grow vegetables, mushrooms and rice, and make non-chemical based products such as soap, shampoo and toothpaste,” explains Karatchanok (“Fai”) Hutaopaed, project coordinator of MCDF.
 “Moreover, the learning centre promotes how to implement renewable energy in one’s household.
 For instance, we cover solar panel installation, and use of solar cooking ovens and biomass ovens.
 Last but not least, the learning centre shows people how to reuse grey water from the kitchen and bathroom to water the vegetable garden.”